AndrewLuyt/divvy-bikeshare/process-bikeshare-data.md

     - We filter out any trips longer than 24 hours or shorter than 1 minute
  - impossible speeds: remove any trips with an estimated speed over 70kph.
  This represents fewer than 20 trips at time of writing.
+ - Station names can have multiple station IDs (did they get re-numbered?)
+ We collapse these into single IDs.
+   - Some station names are suffixed with " (*)".
+This suffix is removed.

 ## New variables added: